msom/esocorpus/README.md

   - The Voice of the Silence (1889) from [The Theosophical Society](https://www.theosociety.org/pasadena/voice/voice.htm)

 - Éliphas Lévi
-  - Transcendental magic, its doctrine and ritual (1856) [The Library of Congress](https://www.loc.gov/item/10016966/)
+  - Transcendental magic, its doctrine and ritual (1856) the [Internet Archive](https://archive.org/details/transcendentalma00leviuoft)
   - The History of Magic (1860) from the [Gutenberg Project](https://www.gutenberg.org/ebooks/70033)
   - The Great Secret (1868) from the [Internet Archiv](https://archive.org/details/eliphas-levi-book-collection/Eliphas%20Levi%20-%20Elements%20Of%20The%20Qabalah/)
   - The Key of the Mysteries (1861) from [The Masonic Trowel](http://www.themasonictrowel.com/ebooks/levi/Eliphas_Levi_-_The_Key_to_the_Mysteries.pdf)